ben-xD/push/push/README.md

 ## Manual testing and debugging

 Take a look at the [`tools/`](https://github.com/ben-xD/push/tree/main/tools/) folder in the GitHub repository.
+It contains links to resources and tools to help you debug quickly.

 ## Architecture